brian14708/wh-briefings/presidential-actions/2021-06/2021-06-08-notice-on-the-continuation-of-the-national-emergency-with-respect-to-the-actions-and-policies-of-certain-members-of-the-government-of-belarus-and-other-persons-to-undermine-democratic-processes-or-ins.md

 modified_time: 2021-06-08 16:17:12-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/06/08/notice-on-the-continuation-of-the-national-emergency-with-respect-to-the-actions-and-policies-of-certain-members-of-the-government-of-belarus-and-other-persons-to-undermine-democratic-processes-or-ins/
 published_time: 2021-06-08 16:17:11-04:00
-title: Notice on the Continuation of the National Emergency with Respect to the Actions and Policies of Certain Members of the Government of Belarus and other Persons to Undermine Democratic Processes or Institutions of Belarus
+title: "Notice on the Continuation of the National Emergency with Respect to the Actions\
+  \ and Policies of Certain Members of the Government of Belarus and other Persons\
+  \ to Undermine Democratic Processes or Institutions of\_Belarus"
 ---

 On June 16, 2006, by Executive Order 13405, the President declared a